tigerbeetle/tigerbeetle/docs/DESIGN.md

 * TigerBeetle **uses small, simple fixed-size data structures** (accounts and transfers) and a tightly scoped domain.

 * TigerBeetle **performs all balance tracking logic in the database**.
 This is a paradigm shift where we move the code once to the data, not the data back and forth to the code in the critical path.
 This eliminates the need for complex caching logic outside the database.
-The “Accounting” business logic is built in to TigerBeetle so that you can **keep your application layer simple, and completely stateless**.
+The “Accounting” business logic is built into TigerBeetle so that you can **keep your application layer simple and completely stateless**.

 * TigerBeetle **supports batching by design**.
 You can batch all the transfer prepares or commits that you receive in a fixed 10ms window (or in a dynamic 1ms through 10ms window according to load) and then send them all in a single network request to the database.
 This enables low-overhead networking, large sequential disk write patterns and amortized fsync and consensus across hundreds and thousands of transfers.